jakedjohnson/import_element/README.md

 # ImportElement

-A service for bulk uploading payment data to the Method API.
+> A service for bulk uploading payment data to the Method API.

 The ImportElement is intended for authenticated users to bulk upload spreadsheets (XML) containing payment information between source (ACH) accounts and destination (liability) accounts.
 Once the XML file is imported, the user should be able to download a CSV report of the associated payments created and fetched via the Method API.

 # Technical Details

 ImportElement is powered by Phoenix and LiveView.
 First and foremost, I wanted to work in the language I am most comfortable in.
-I also wanted to see if I could use LiveView to create a sort of single page, standalone application that could be deployed similar to current Method elements.
+I also wanted to see if I could use LiveView to create a sort of single page, standalone application that could be deployed and used in a manner similar to current Method elements.

 When TaxJar needed to scale their spreadsheet importer, they chose Elixir.
 A service built with Elixir gaurantees solid performance and painless scaling as import volume grows; it's a great choice whenever a feature (such as parsing and processing large sets of XML data) requires speedy and reliable concurrency.